cnrrobertson/nuiterm.nvim/README.md

    - This was the main inspiration for this plugin and the design of using a `Terminal` object was based on the `toggleterm` design
-   - The downside of this plugin is its inability to easily make terminals that are local to buffers, windows, or tabs for quickly sending text from specific buffers to specific terminals
+   - The downside of this plugin is its inability to easily make terminals that are local to buffers, windows, or tabs and lack of REPL-like functionality
 - [nyngwang/NeoTerm.lua](https://github.com/nyngwang/NeoTerm.lua):
-   - This plugin focuses on buffer specific terminals but with very few features
+   - This plugin focuses on buffer specific terminals but with few features
 - [caenrique/nvim-toggle-terminal](https://github.com/caenrique/nvim-toggle-terminal):
    - Has great features and toggles tab specific and window specific